XionVolt/Ai-Ml/Terminologies/Math/linear_algebra/Vectors_and_matrices/Cross_Products.md

 [v×w is bigger when the vectors are more perpendicular to eachother and smaller when the vectors are pointing in a similar direction.](https://www.3blue1brown.com/lessons/cross-products#properties)

 [Cross Product of 3d vectors , the true cross product combines two different 3d vectors to give a new 3d vector](https://youtu.be/eu6i7WJeinw?si=OB0oKRFyU94hAnMS&t=295)
 The 3d cross product does not return a number, it returns a vector.
-This new vector's length will be the area of that parallelogram
+That new vector's length will be the area of that parallelogram

 [Formula of computing cross product](https://www.3blue1brown.com/lessons/cross-products#computing)